Best 3-year variable mortgage rates

 The popularity of the 3-year variable mortgage rates

 While 5-year terms are the most common duration amongst all Canadians, younger Canadians are more likely to gravitate towards mortgage terms of between two and four years.
 As is typical with younger demographics, the tolerance for risk is likely higher, with a reduced urgency to lock in rates for longer periods of time.
-Variable rates, at 22% of all mortgages, are not as popular as fixed mortgage rates in Canada, due to the uncertainty associated with fluctuating interest rates.
+Variable rates, comprising 33% of all Canadian mortgages in 2022, are not as popular as fixed mortgage rates in Canada, due to the uncertainty associated with fluctuating interest rates.

 What drives changes in 3-year variable mortgage rates?